 Now, actual [fish] caviar has always been a hit among my people.
 But in the mid-1900’s, the eggplant version really took off and came to be known as “poor man’s caviar” – as the fishy kind became impossible to get due to food shortages and widespread poverty.
 It has remained a staple to this day and can be bought in any Russian/Ukrainian store here in Brooklyn.

 It’s worth mentioning there are dozens of ways to make ikra.
-Different cooks’ techniques vary based on what region they’re from and what their family’s background is.
+Different cooks’ techniques vary based on what region they’re from and their family’s background.
 Like any homestyle recipe, there’s no one “authentic” version.

 - Eggplants: Globe eggplants work best here.